-As at statement of financial position date, the Company had unutilised tax losses and capital allowances of approximately S\$Nil (2022:S\$75,000) which are available for set off against the future taxable profits, subject to compliance with Section 37 of the Income Tax Act, Cap.134 and agreement by the Comptroller of Income Tax.
+As at end of the financial year, the Company had unutilised capital allowances of about \$\$6,488,000 available for set off against the future taxable profits, subject to compliance with Section 37 of the Income Tax Act 1947 and agreement by the Comptroller of Income Tax.

-23 Holding company and related companies transactions
+24 Holding company and related companies transactions

-Some of the Company's transactions and arrangement are with holding company and related companies and the effect of these on the basis determined between the parties is reflected in these financial statements.
+Some of the Company's transactions and arrangements are with holding company and related companies and the effect of these on the basis determined between the parties is reflected in these financial statements.
 The balances with these parties are unsecured, interest free and repayable on demand unless otherwise stated.